maivincent/arribachocolat/_i18n/en/marques.md

 ### Chicao
 [Chicao (https://www.facebook.com/chicaochocolate/) is a small tourist farm around the Silanche River, near Puerto Quito, on the slopes of the Andes that descend to the Pacific coast.
 They use agroforestry, that is to say the cultivation of cocoa in the forest, in order to enrich their chocolate with the aromas of the woods.
 Chicao is also a center for the study of arriba cocoa, and is sometimes visited by local and international universities and colleges.
 The name Chicao comes from a beautiful yellow bird of the cloud forest, the black and gold oriole.

+### Arariwa

+[Arariwa](https://www.arariwacacao.com/) is a small Ecuadorian company led by women, whose name means "guardians of the Chakras," representing the traditional way of managing cocoa production by women (refer to the section on Kallari for more details).
+You can find their chocolate bars at certain gourmet fairs, the artisanal market, or at [Cacao & Cacao](https://kacaoshop.com/).

+### Choco Cumi

+[Choco Cumi](www.facebook.com/TalitaChocoCumi/) is a small brand born from the [Talita Cumi](https://www.facebook.com/MujeresValientesTalitaCumi/) foundation, which assists single mothers.
+The dual objective is to valorize Ecuadorian fine flavor cocoa with unique chocolates and to empower women who have experienced violence and are in vulnerable situations.
+The brand, established in 2016 or 2017, defines itself as the "women of chocolate."
+In 2022, I found their chocolate only at the artisanal market.
+They may have expanded their points of sale since then.

+### Belly's

+[Belly's Cocoa](https://www.chocolatesbellyscocoa.com/) specializes in high-altitude fine flavor cocoa, cultivated at over 1000 meters above sea level in the Andean Chocó, a protected ecosystem near Quito.
+To successfully produce cocoa in these conditions, it required many years of research and genetic selection.
+Originally from the CCN-51 family, whose quality is inferior to fine flavor cocoa, the named [Rio Alambi](https://cocoaflavormap.cacaomovil.com/site/place/rio-alambi) presents unique characteristics.
+I was given Belly's chocolate bars.
+You can order them from Quito on their website.

+### Victory

+[Victory Ecuadorian Product](https://www.victoryecuadorianproduct.com/) appears to be a small Ecuadorian chocolate company that started in 2022 with praline candies and also produces some chocolate bars.
+It is stated on their [Facebook](https://www.facebook.com/photo/?fbid=171233948834851&set=pcb.171234272168152) page that they use CCN51 cocoa, the most common and productive cocoa species, but they select the highest quality, fino de aroma cocoa.
+We found their bars in the cafe of one of the towers of the Basilica del Voto Nacional, in the historic center.

+### Huma

+[Huma](https://humachocolate.com/) produces Single Origin chocolate from cocoa purchased directly from producers in various regions of Ecuador, such as Guayaquil, Tsachila, Montanita, Cotopaxi, Quitu, and Yasuni.
+It's not arriba cocoa but rather fino de aroma.
+I found their chocolate bars in a shop in Pasaje Arzobispal, located in the heart of the historic center of Quito.

+### Mestizo

+There is limited information on the [Mestizo](https://beacons.ai/mestizo) website, and not much on their [Facebook](https://www.facebook.com/profile.php?id=100076049232989) page either.
+The packaging of the bars simply mentions Ecuadorian fino de aroma cocoa and fair trade with small producers.
+However, a detail invites further investigation: it is produced by "PapaCacao" in Pomasqui.
+PapaCacao?
+A detective would find [here](https://www.culturaypatrimonio.gob.ec/wp-content/uploads/downloads/2023/07/Agenda-Cultural-y-Patrimonial-14-al-27-JUL-2023-V3.pdf) an article in the Ecuadorian government's cultural agenda that highlights [Jaime Freire](https://www.linkedin.com/in/jaime-freire-gonz%C3%A1lez-24995858/?originalSubdomain=ec), nicknamed Papa Cacao, who is said to be the originator of the Ecuadorian government's project to reactivate arriba nacional and fino de aroma cocoa in the 2010s and has since trained several Ecuadorian chocolatiers.
+What is the exact connection between Mestizo and Papa Cacao?
+That remains to be explored.
+In any case, I found these bars in a shop in Pasaje Arzobispal, located in the heart of the historic center of Quito.

 ## Foreign brands
 Ecuador's fino d'aroma cocoa has long been known outside its borders.
 Here are some brands that use it.